Hyderabadi Khatti Dal Recipe

 Storage Suggestions

 Leftover dal can be stored in an airtight container in the refrigerator for 3 to 4 days.
-Reheat in a pan or microwave until nicely hot before serving.
+Reheat in a pan or in the microwave until hot, then serve.
 Add some hot water when reheating if the dal has thickened after refrigeration.

 You can also freeze the dal for up to a month.
 Thaw, reheat, and serve.